bros-bioinfo/bros-bioinfo.github.io/COURS/IMAGE_NUM/processing-seb.md

 ##### 1.5 Anisotropic diffusion

 In image processing and computer vision, anisotropic diffusion, also called **Perona–Malik diffusion**, is a technique aiming at reducing image noise without removing significant parts of the image content, typically edges, lines or other details that are important for the interpretation of the image.
 Anisotropic diffusion resembles the process that creates a **scale space**, where an image generates a parameterized family of successively more and more blurred images based on a diffusion process.
 Each of the resulting images in this family are given as a **convolution** between the image and a 2D isotropic Gaussian filter, where the width of the filter increases with the parameter.
 This diffusion process is a **linear and space-invariant** transformation of the original image.
 Anisotropic diffusion is a generalization of this diffusion process: it produces a **family of parameterized images**, but each resulting image is a combination between the original image and a filter that depends on the local content of the original image.
 As a consequence, anisotropic diffusion is a **non-linear and space-variant** transformation of the original image
-(local mean à trouver sur wiki)

 ##### 1.6 Non-local means

 Non-local means is an algorithm in image processing for image denoising.
-Unlike "local mean" filters, which take the mean value of a group of pixels surrounding a target pixel to smooth the image, non-local means filtering takes a **mean of all pixels in the image**, weighted by how similar these pixels are to the target pixel.
+Unlike **"local mean"** filters, which take the mean value of a group of pixels surrounding a target pixel to smooth the image, non-local means filtering takes a **mean of all pixels in the image**, weighted by how similar these pixels are to the target pixel.
 This results in much greater post-filtering clarity, and less loss of detail in the image compared with local mean algorithms.

 [Références](https://en.wikipedia.org/wiki/Noise_reduction#In_images)